SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 2. Google Autocomplete and Related questions methods

 Other two keyword research methods that I simply can't help mentioning are Google Autocomplete and Related Questions methods.
-These two are just pure gold if you're willing to get into your potential customers' heads and identify what their interests are and how they tend to put search queries.
+These two are just pure gold if you're willing to get into your potential customers' heads and identify what their interests are, or how they tend to put search queries.

 - Go to the Autocomplete Tools submodule, which is under the Keyword Research module.
 Then, you can either type in keywords from your initial list or those that you dragged from Google Search Console.